openactive/openactive-test-suite/packages/openactive-integration-tests/test/helpers/flow-stages/README.md

 Flows, consisting of Flow Stages, run the underlying API calls which are being tested, via Jest in the various Test Suite tests.

-Jest tests involve a custom course of execution, in which setup occurs in `beforeEach`/`beforeAll` hooks, tests are run in `it` hooks, etc. Flow Stages are designed to work with this.
+Jest tests involve a custom course of execution, in which setup occurs in `beforeEach`/`beforeAll` hooks; tests are run in `it` hooks; etc. Flow Stages are designed to work with this.

 Here is how Flow Stages slot into Jest's test execution lifecycle: